ankitshah009/audiofeat/README.md

 - **Vocal Tract Length:** Estimated from the first two formants.
 - **Alpha Ratio:** Ratio of low-frequency energy (50-1k Hz) to high-frequency energy (1-5k Hz).
 - **Hammarberg Index:** Ratio of max energy in 0-2k Hz band to max energy in 2-5k Hz band.
 - **Harmonic Differences (e.g., H1-H2, H1-A3):** Ratios between the amplitudes of specific harmonics.
-(Note: This is a placeholder implementation).

 ### Tonal and Musical Features
 - **Tonnetz (Tonal Centroid Features):** A 6-dimensional representation of tonal space based on music theory.
-(Note: This is a placeholder implementation).

 ## Installation